 This C-language tutorial is for the 8-core Propeller microcontroller.
-It features the Propeller Activity Board (original or WX version).
+It features the Propeller Activity Board (original or WX version) or Propeller FLiP.
 Other Propeller boards will work in most cases; check each activity's circuit for notes.

 What it's about

-Build simple circuits on the Propeller Activity Board, and write Propeller C programs to interact with them.
+Build simple circuits on a breadboard, and write Propeller C programs to interact with them.
 Blink lights, beep a speaker, monitor a dial, measure or set a voltage, and sense light.

 You do not have to do all of these lessons in order — just choose what you need.
 Some "Your Turn" suggested activities will challenge you to combine various circuits, though.